ntersol/react-starter/README.md

   dispatch(setGlobalState({ state: { ourValue: valueToSet } }))
 ```
 The names *setGlobalState*, *state*, *ourStore*, *ourValue*, etc. are all arbitrary and should be selected according to the meaning they have in your app.

+## Misc Notes
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It has not been ejected (read about ejecting [here](https://create-react-app.dev/docs/available-scripts/#npm-run-eject)).
+One of the usual reasons for ejecting is to when a new feature requires a change
+to the webpack configuration.
+But alternatives to ejecting should be explored first.